lydiaPenglish/lydiaPenglish.github.io/content/project/pfiWeeds/index.md

 ### Acknowledgements:

 This project is **way** bigger than me.
-The primary investigator is Gina Nichols in conjuction with Stefan Gailans and Sarah Carlson at Practical Farmers of Iowa.
+The primary investigator is Gina Nichols in conjunction with Stefan Gailans and Sarah Carlson at Practical Farmers of Iowa.
 Further support was provided by Matt Liebman.

 Disclaimer: Thoughts are my own.